cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 This dataset contains positive and negative images for training and test purposes with annotation files for upright persons in each image.
-288 positive test images, 453 negative test images, 614 positive training images and 1218 negative training images are included along with normalized 64x128 pixel formats.
+288 positive test images, 453 negative test images, 614 positive training images, and 1218 negative training images are included along with normalized 64x128 pixel formats.
 970MB dataset is available to download
 \[3\].